steven-meehan/crafter-gallery-site/README.md

 #### Gallery Configs

-These files contain all the required infomation to generate a specific image gallery.
-You will a seperate configuration file for every requested gallery.
+These files contain all the required information to generate a specific image gallery.
+You will a separate configuration file for every requested gallery.

 ```JSON